The Voice for Texas Architecture

 After high school graduation, some students enter a university school of architecture (see below).
 You can also choose to begin your architectural studies at a community college.
 Several community colleges around the state of Texas offer foundational architecture programs consisting of the first one to two years of architectural coursework, transferable to universities in Texas offering bachelor’s and master’s degrees in architecture.
 If you are planning to start at a community college and then continue at a school of architecture, you should contact the university you wish to attend to confirm your coursework will be transferable.

-See list of Community Colleges with Architectural Foundation Programs.
+List of Community Colleges with Architectural Foundation Programs

 There are eight schools of architecture in Texas accredited by the National Architectural Accrediting Board (NAAB), the agency that evaluates architecture programs to ensure that graduates have the skills required for a rewarding career in the profession.
 Most states require you to have a professional degree from an NAAB-accredited program to obtain a license to practice architecture.